bad-ants-fleet/ribolands/README.md

 # ribolands
 energy landscapes and folding kinetics of nucleic acids

-**ribolands** is a python interface to compute folding kinetics on dynamic or bimolecular energy landscapes.
-First of all, it provides a python interface to the programs `RNAsubopt`, `barriers` and `treekin`, which have to installed separately.
+**ribolands** is a python package to compute folding kinetics on dynamic or bimolecular energy landscapes.
+First of all, it provides an interface to the programs `RNAsubopt`, `barriers` and `treekin`, which have to installed separately.
 See below for an example workflow.

 Two scripts for cotranscriptional folding are part of the `ribolands` package:

-  * **BarMap.py**: folding kinetics on dynamic energy landscapes.
+  * **BarMap**: folding kinetics on dynamic energy landscapes.
 For each sequence length, the coarse-grained barriers landscape is computed.
 During kinetic simulations, a mapping between subsequent landscapes is used to transfer occupancy from one landscape to the next.

-  * **DrTransformer.py**: cotranscriptional folding on a reduced conformation graph.
+This is mostly a reimplementation of `BarMap` by [Hofacker et al. (2010)].

+  * **DrTransformer**: Short for "DNA-to-RNA Transformer", the program computes cotranscriptional folding of larger RNAs by generating a conformation graph of local-minimum conformations at every transcription step.
+Importantly, only conformations reachable from the previous conformation graph are included, rates between these conformations are computed using the `findpath` direct path heuristic, see [Flamm et al.
+    (2001)]. `DrTransformer` uses `treekin` to calculate folding kinetics.

+## ViennaRNA dependencies
+`ribolands` uses [RNAsubopt] from the [ViennaRNA package], [barriers] and [treekin] for landscape computations.
+Make sure that you have the latest versions installed, i.e. `treekin-v0.4`, `barriers-v1.6` and, recommended, `ViennaRNA-v2.2` or later.

 ### Examples
 ```
->>> from ribolands import sys_subopt_range, sys_suboptimals, sys_barriers
+>>> from ribolands import sys_subopt_range, sys_suboptimals, sys_barriers, sys_treekin

 >>> [name, seq] = ['test', 'ACUGAGGUCGAU']